-While usage has eased in the ensuing months, most providers intend to make telehealth an integral and permanent part of their care delivery strategy.
-Survey results from a HIMSS webinar last November show that 90% of responding providers intend to increase (or continue to increase) telehealth access, with most organizations expecting telehealth volume to increase post-pandemic by an average of 53%.
+While virtual care visits have eased in the ensuing months, most providers intend to make telehealth an integral and permanent part of their care delivery strategy.
+Survey results from a HIMSS webinar last November show that 90% of responding providers intend to increase (or continue to increase) telehealth access.
+In addition, most organizations expecting telehealth volume to increase post-pandemic by an average of 53%.

 Hospitals and health systems are embracing telehealth because they’ve seen how well it works for their patients.
 Telehealth improves patient access to care, increases patient engagement and offers clinicians insights into a patient’s home environment, which can inform care decisions.
 Further, virtual care increases practice revenue and reduces costs to both patients and providers.

-As with any services connected to a network, however, virtual care can be vulnerable to a multitude of security risks.
+As with any services connected to a network, virtual care can be vulnerable to a multitude of security risks.
 Healthcare providers experience a heightened risk from cybercriminals.
-The digitized patient personal and financial information found in electronic health records (EHRs) includes medical records, Social Security numbers, credit card information and more are hot commodities for cyber thieves.
+The digitized patient’s financial and health information found in electronic health records (EHRs) includes medical records, Social Security numbers, credit card information and more.
+These are hot commodities for cyber thieves.

-It is no coincidence that healthcare has higher costs associated with data breaches than any other industry – $7.13 million on average per incident, according to IBM Security’s 2020 data breach cost report, versus $3.86 million on average across all industries.
+It is no coincidence that healthcare has higher costs associated with data breaches than any other industry.
+Each data breach is an average $7.13 million per incident, according to IBM Security’s 2020 data breach cost report.
+This is in comparison to the $3.86 million on average across all industries.
 Healthcare is a far more frequent target of cybercriminals, facing 2-3x more cyber attacks than other industries.
-Even worse, attacks against healthcare are expected to rise substantially in 2021 as providers and other stakeholders conduct more business virtually.
+Even worse, attacks against healthcare will rise substantially in 2021 as providers and other stakeholders conduct more business virtually.

 One of the reasons healthcare breaches are so costly is the HIPAA penalties around failure to protect patient data.
 Fortunately for providers, the U.S. Office for Civil Rights in March 2020 said it would waive penalties for HIPAA noncompliance against providers leveraging popular teleconferencing apps such as Zoom and Skype.
 This decision, however, hardly means these apps aren’t vulnerable to hackers.

-As its use becomes more common, telehealth will present an increasingly prevalent and tempting target for cybercriminals trying to steal data either to sell on the black market or hold for ransom.
-Healthcare organizations that quickly rolled out virtual care services in response to the pandemic without putting in place proper security and controls to protect patient data will be particularly vulnerable to attacks from external threat actors and malicious insiders.
+As its use becomes more common, telehealth presents an increasingly prevalent and tempting target for cybercriminals trying to steal data either to sell on the black market or hold for ransom.
+Healthcare organizations that quickly rolled out virtual care services in response to the pandemic without putting in place proper security and controls to protect patient data are particularly vulnerable to attacks from external threat actors and malicious insiders.

 What can hospitals and health systems do to deliver secure virtual care services?
 They need to develop specific virtual care privacy and security strategies.
 Here are 5 key elements for healthcare organizations ramping up virtual care services to consider in devising an effective security strategy.

-The healthcare industry is notorious for poor attention to security, despite the fact that it is an increasingly more likely target for breaches.
-If healthcare organizations can’t spend money on new infrastructure, they at least can practice fundamental security hygiene by ensuring out-of-date systems – which provide easy points of entry for any intruder – are patched.
+The healthcare industry is notorious for poor attention to security.
+This is despite the fact that it is an increasingly more likely target for breaches.
+If organizations can’t spend money on new infrastructure, they can nonetheless practice fundamental security hygiene.
+Ensuring out-of-date systems – which provide easy points of entry – are patched is one such method.

 Multi-factor authentication, or the requirement of utilizing two pieces of evidence to sign in, is among the most common and has been proven effective in blocking 99.9 percent of all automated cyber-attacks.

-Should an attacker succeed in gaining a foothold in the network, healthcare organizations must prevent access across their systems by enacting safeguards such as privileged access and user authentication.
+Should an attacker succeed in gaining a foothold in the network, healthcare organizations must prevent access across their systems.
+Enacting safeguards such as privileged access and user authentication is the primary tactic for this purpose.
 Other technical security measures include encryption of data (at rest and in transit), redesigning data architecture around data flow, and providing security at the device level.

-Telehealth multiplies the risk to healthcare data and IT systems because it creates many more points of entry into a network.
+Telehealth multiplies the risk to healthcare data and IT systems because it creates additional points of entry into a network.
 Every patient’s virtual appointment presents a potential security vulnerability to hospitals and health systems.

 While most of these videoconferencing services have tightened up security, patient devices still may lack basic security.
 Mobile devices, for example, rarely are equipped with antivirus or anti-phishing protection.
 It is in the interests of patients and providers that patients are informed and educated about potential security vulnerabilities surrounding virtual care and the steps they can take to help diminish these dangers.
 Additionally, using a VPN both during telehealth services and for general device usage will mitigate the risk of any exploiting new vulnerabilities.